telerik/reporting-docs/getting-started/installation/adding-private-nuget-feed.md

 1. In the upper right-hand corner of the __Manage Packages for Solution__ window, select the Telerik __Package source__ that you just added.

-1. Choose the __Online / Browse__ list of packages (depending on your VS version).
+1. Depending on your Visual Studio version, choose the __Online__ or __Browse__ list of packages.

-1. Enter your Telerik credentials in the Windows Authentication dialog (e.g., user: _my.name@my.company.com_ and password: _myPassPhraseForTelerikDotCom_).
+1. In the Windows **Authentication** dialog, enter your Telerik credentials.
+For example, **user: my.name@my.company.com** and **password: myPassPhraseForTelerikDotCom**.

 1. Enter your credentials only once by selecting the __Remember my password__ checkbox.

-	>caption Figure 2: Enter your Telerik.com credentials to access the Telerik NuGet feed:
+	>caption Enter your Telerik.com credentials to access the Telerik NuGet feed

 	![nuget Wcredentials](images/nuget-credentials.png)

-1. Now all the packages that are licensed (paid or trial) to the above users are available in the Visual Studio NuGet Package manager.
+Now all the packages that are licensed to the above users are available in the Visual Studio NuGet Package manager.

 ## Setup with NuGet CLI

 1. Download the latest [NuGet executable](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).

-1. Open a Command Prompt and change the path to the nuget.exe location.
+1. Open a Command Prompt and change the path to the `nuget.exe` location.

-1. The command from the example below stores a token in the %AppData%\NuGet\NuGet.config file.
+1. The command from the example below stores a token in the `%AppData%\NuGet\NuGet.config` file.
 Your original credentials cannot be obtained from this token.

 	````powershell
 NuGet Sources Add -Name "telerik.com" -Source "https://nuget.telerik.com/v3/index.json" ^
 	-UserName "your login email" -Password "your password"
 ````

-	If you are unable to connect to the feed by using encrypted credentials, try the alternative approach of storing credentials in clear text.
+	If you are unable to connect to the feed by using encrypted credentials, store your credentials in clear text.

 	````powershell
 NuGet Sources Add -Name "telerik.com" -Source "https://nuget.telerik.com/v3/index.json" ^